hemanialaparthi/wapbac-sorting/writing/reflection.md

 - **Q4**: What is the time overhead associated with reading in the specified data file?
 - **Q5**: What is the time overhead associated with writing data to the specified data file?

+TODO: Please note that you should use the aforementioned research questions as a starting point for your own research questions.
+This means that you should not reuse wholesale the questions as they are currently stated and instead use them as a source of inspiration for your own questions.

 TODO: Although the statement of three research questions is required for the baseline associated with this project, you may need to state and answer additional questions in order to develop a full-featured understanding of the performance trade-offs evident through the use of the `filesorter`.

-TODO: You must add instrumentation using tools like `timeit` to ensure that the `filesorter` calculates and reports the time overhead data that you will need to answer your research questions.
+TODO: You must add instrumentation using tools like `timeit` or `perf_counter` to ensure that the `filesorter` calculates and reports the time overhead data that you will need to answer your research questions.
 Before you conduct your experiments, please carefully confirm that `filesorter` calculates and reports the time overhead values in a correct fashion.
+Please refer to the implementation of the `timer` and `output_performance_data` functions in the `profile.py` module for guidance on how to create and add this instrumentation.
+It is important to note that the instrumentation in `profile.py` current reports execution time in milliseconds, which may or may not be suitable for the specific research questions that you are asking and answering.
+Finally, please bear in mind that, depending on what research questions you ask and what experimental methodology you design to answer them, you should be prepared to run certain configurations of `filesorter` for an extended period of time.

 ## Data Tables